Office of the Provost

 Members of the ISMT

-- RJ McGivney, Associate Vice President for Institutional Effectiveness and Continuing Education (Convener and Chair)
+- RJ McGivney, Associate Vice President for Graduate and Professional Studies (Convener and Chair)

 - Nicole Kurker-Stewart, Director, International Center (Co-Chair)

-- Laura Whitney, Interim Vice President of Finance and Administration
+- Laura Whitney, Vice President for Finance and Operations

-- Molly Polk, Vice President for Marketing and Communication
+- Molly Polk, Vice President for Marketing and Enrollment

 - Aaron Isaacs, Dean of Students